 Is Positano Expensive?

-As it has risen from a sleepy fishing village to a popular holiday spot, so Positano has had to improve its tourism industry exponentially.
+As it has risen from a sleepy fishing village to a popular holiday spot, Positano has had to improve its tourism industry exponentially.

 That said, Positano has become very expensive, but most tourists admit that it’s worth the price if you want to fully immerse in it.

-Things to Note About Positano
+Things to Know About Positano

 One thing to note about Positano is that it’s built on a steep slope and so, inevitably, a large number of steps are involved in getting around.
 For those who feel daunted by the idea of trekking up all those stairs, I recommend catching the bus to the top of town and then wandering back down again at your own pace – perhaps stopping en route for a gelato or an Aperol Spritz.